Limitless-TCG/lotp-docs/organizer/reference.md

 Tournaments that use custom rules will not appear in the format statistics on the website's *Decks* page.

-Pre-configured custom formats like *Gym Leader Challenge* that can be selected initially already include their special rules!
+Pre-configured custom formats like *Gym Leader Challenge*, that can be selected in the format setting, already include their special rules!
 Don’t use the settings here when creating a tournament in that format (you can still use the ban list though!), as it will cause them to be excluded from statistics.
 (Unless of course you want to add rules that are not already part of the custom format.)